lists

 green: make it pass

-I add the value to the assertion
+I add the list to the assertion

 a_list = [0, 1, 2, 'n']